Waldron College of Health and Human Services

 The professional practice of Speech-Language Pathology and/or Audiology requires a graduate degree from an accredited program.
 Individuals applying for national certification and state licensure must hold a Master’s (or Doctoral) degree in the appropriate area of study, meet specific requirements in course work, practicum, and professional experience, and pass a national examination.

 Communication Sciences and Disorders (COSD) offers a pre-professional undergraduate program.
 COSD offers a Bachelor of Arts or a Bachelor of Science degree in Communication Sciences and Disorders.
 The undergraduate program requires four academic years.
 Students wishing to pursue a bachelor’s degree in COSD enter the Waldron College of Health and Human Services (WCHHS) as Pre-COSD majors.
 In their first two years, students typically complete their General Education requirements.
 As junior and senior COSD majors, students complete core and related courses, other degree requirements, and elective courses.
-Students can also take some courses that are required for teacher licensure in Virginia.

 The department of Communication Sciences and Disorders offers a Master of Science (M.S.) or Master of Arts (M.A.) degree in Communication Sciences and Disorders, with a concentration in speech-language pathology.